sunaku/vim-unbundle/README.markdown

 You can *manually* invoke parts of this default behavior via these commands:

-* `:Unbundle` - load newly found bundles (this does *not* process ftbundles!)
+* `:Unbundle` loads newly found bundles (this does *not* process ftbundles!)

-* `:Unftbundle <filetypes>` - load newly found bundles for the given filetypes
+* `:Unftbundle <filetype>`
+  unbundles all ftbundles associated with the given filetype, unless they have already been unbundled.
+Multiple filetypes can be specified in the form of a glob.
+For example, to unbundle 'html', 'css', and 'javascript' ftbundles, you would pass `{html,css,javascript}` to this command.

 Alternatively, you can directly invoke their underlying Vim script functions:

 * `:call Unbundle(glob)`

-  > Unbundles the directories matched by the given glob,
-  > unless they have already been unbundled, and returns
-  > only those newly unbundled directories in path form.
+  unbundles the directories matched by the given glob, unless they have already been unbundled, and returns only those newly unbundled directories in path form.

 * `:call Unftbundle(type)`

-  > Unbundles all ftbundles associated with the given filetype, unless they
-  > have already been unbundled.
-Multiple filetypes can be specified in the
-  > form of a glob.
-For example, to unbundle 'html', 'css', and 'javascript'
-  > ftbundles, you would pass '{html,css,javascript}' into this function.
+  unbundles all ftbundles associated with the given filetype, unless they have already been unbundled.
+Multiple filetypes can be specified in the form of a glob.
+For example, to unbundle 'html', 'css', and 'javascript' ftbundles, you would pass `'{html,css,javascript}'` to this function.

 ------------------------------------------------------------------------------
 Credits